jeffpar/pcjs.v1/disks/pcx86/windows/3.10/README.md

 The PCjs machine below starts Microsoft Windows 3.10, using an IBM PC AT running PC-DOS 3.30.

+The machine is also available with the [PCjs Debugger](debugger/).

-Directory listings of the seven 1.2Mb distribution diskettes are provided below.
+Directory listings of the seven 1.2Mb distribution diskettes are provided [below](#directory-of-windows-3-10-disk-1).

 {% include machine.html id="ibm5170-win310" %}